satkuma/Rdatasets/doc/psych/rst/iqitems.rst

 Differences in Cognition: Attention, Memory and Executive Control, Springer.

-Condon, David and Revelle, William, (2013) The development of an open source measure of cognitive ability. (in prep, Northwestern University).
+Condon, David and Revelle, William, (2014) The International Cognitive Ability Resource: Development and initial validation of a public-domain measure.
+Intelligence, 43, 52-64.

 Examples
 ~~~~~~~~